-In addition the other significant assumptions include the probability of voluntary exercise versus. a Major Transaction (as defined in the Warrant); and assuming a Major Transaction, the probability of Cashless Major Exercise; and assuming a Cashless Major Exercise, the annual probabilities for a Major Transaction.
-The Company has estimated a low probability of these items for the quarter ended March 31, 2012.
+In addition the other significant assumptions include the probability of voluntary exercise versus a Major Transaction (as defined in the Warrants); and assuming a Major Transaction, the probability of Cashless Major Exercise; and assuming a Cashless Major Exercise, the annual probabilities for a Major Transaction.
+The Company has estimated a low probability of these items as of June 30, 2012.